It is not length of life, but depth of life.Ralph Waldo Emerson

 Vertical farming may be a growing business, and it may attract investors, but what’s attractive is not only being its ability to grow food in urban centers outside of traditional farming but also because it is an agricultural method that can transcend the constraints of climate—something that looks so promising.

-One thought on “Vertical Agriculture”
+One response to “Vertical Agriculture”